ndangelo/madtinker/_posts/2024-11-23-Composition-The-Foundation-of-Everything.md

 ---
-id: 1058
+published: true
-title: 'Composition: The Foundation of Everything'
+title: "Composition: The Foundation of Everything"
-date: '2024-11-23T10:18:40-04:00'
-author: admin
-layout: post

-permalink: /composition-the-foundation-of-everything/

-categories:
-    - 'Design Instruction'
-    - 'DMET 350 MEDIA GRAPHICS AND DESIGN'

-tag:
-    - 'design'
 ---
 ### PROJECT: Composition

-#### <span style="color: #993300;">GRAPHIC SPACE: DOMINANT VISUAL VERSUS MULTIPLE VISUALS</span>
+#### GRAPHIC SPACE: DOMINANT VISUAL VERSUS MULTIPLE VISUALS

 ➊ **First composition:** Find or take a photograph of an object or person, which will be the dominant visual in the final composition.
 Then find or take photographs of related images, for example: a person (dominant visual) and subordinate visuals: a suitcase, an umbrella, a puddle, a dog, and a fire hydrant.
 Convert all the photos into silhouettes.